dage/ultra-resolution-quads/README.md

         --output artifacts/my_results.json
     ```
 3. The runner will launch the browser, inject your hook, autoplay the dataset's path, and save the collected `window.telemetryData` to the JSON output file.
+4. If your hook needs to flush a final summary after playback, expose an optional `window.emitTextContentTelemetryNow()` (or similar) and the runner will call it before reading `telemetryData`.

 ## 📖 Documentation